longtermrisk/marltoolbox/README.md

 - Input the hyper-parameters through a config dictionary.
 - At each time step of your future plots, call tune.report() with a dictionary of values to log.

+You can find more detail in the [introduction to `Tune`](https://docs.ray.io/en/master/tune/key-concepts.html).
+You can find [more examples using `Tune` here](https://docs.ray.io/en/master/tune/examples/index.html#tune-general-examples ).

 **When is the conversion cost to `RLLib` too high?**
 - If the algorithm has a complex unusual dataflow